 East Ferry: Wood Pile Pier: The shore side portion of this pier was constructed using Federal funds, and was added to by the town in the 1970's.
 The pier is now partially leased to Conanicut Marine Services as part of the lease described above, and the remainder is for public use.
-The pier is in good condition.
-The harbor commission sets the rates for CMS's seasonal dockage fees: in 2017 these were \$40.00 per foot for commercial vessels and \$80.00 per foot for pleasure vessels.
-At present the eight-foot wide pier has a multi-purpose use: CMS leases space to commercial fishermen and other marine businesses on a yearly basis; pedestrians and recreational fishermen, both resident and non-resident, use it freely; and there are three of the town's pumpout stations.
-In total there are three touch and go floating docks for the boaters.
+The pier is in fairly good condition. although in need of somerepairs.
+The harbor commission sets the rates for CMS's seasonal dockage fees: in 20132 these were \$40.00 per foot for commercial vessels and \$80.00 per foot for pleasure vessels.
+At present the eight-foot wide pier has a multi-purpose use: CMS leases space to commercial fishermen and other marine businesses on a yearly basis; pedestrians and recreational fishermen, both resident and non-resident, use it freely; and there is one of the town's pumpout stations and a touch-and-go floating dock for boaters (originally donated by the Jamestown Yacht Club and CMS, but currently managed by the town) at its end.
+A second touch and go dock is located at the inward end of the pier.
+The competing usesresult in frequent problems of congestion for each constituency (e.g., boaters often find itdifficult to land at the floating dock because of recreational fishermen).
+Two new 40'x20' docks were added to the northeast end of the wood pile pier in 2010.
+An additional pumpout station was added to one of the touch and go's in 2011.

 East Ferry: Veterans Memorial Square, Town Square, Riparian Boat Basin: Memorial Square and the adjacent town square provide the riparian rights that allow the town to lease the water area east of it to CMS for use as CMS's "north basin" marina.
 Memorial Square leads to the steel pier and CMS's floating docks (the fuel tanks for the steel pier pumps are buried under it).
 The town square leads to the wood pile pier.
 Much of Memorial Square was repaired in 2000 and the north face of the stone bulkhead was rebuilt in 2005-06.
 This area is the center of the town's major demand for parking; and parking space dedicated to one purpose inevitably reduces parking space for others-reserved areas for loading and unloading vs. general parking, shorter time limits for shop owners vs. longer limits for boaters, etc. Improving parking at East Ferry is one of the town planning commission's ongoing concerns.
-In 2013 the seawall between the north side of the steel pier and the south side of the boat ramp was reconstructed.
+In 2013 the seawall between the north side of the steel pier and the south side of the boat ramp is being redone was reconstructed.

 Fort Wetherill: Boat Basin (Fort Cove) and Highway Barn Area: The Fort Wetherill boat basin has been leased by the Fort Wetherill Boat Owners Association (FWBOA) since 1979.
 The FWBOA is a private association that has constructed, and owns, its piers and floating docks.
 With town permission it is able to use public facilities for parking and float storage.
 It maintains a waiting list for vacancies that is open to all Jamestown residents.
 In 2008 Jamestown and the FWBOA negotiated a seven-year lease with a first year payment of \$22,000 and a second year payment of \$25,000 with a yearly \$500 increase.
-The lease expires in 2018.
+The lease expires in 2015.